gostalt/validate/README.md

 Of course, you can manually interact with the `msgs` variable that is returned from the `Check` method if you need to carry out additional logic or handling of failed validation.

+## Available Validators

+Validate offers a number of built-in validators:

+### Alpha

+Fails if the parameter contains any characters that aren't in the alphabet.

+### Alphanumeric

+Fails if the parameter contains any characters that are not an alphabet letter or a number.

+### Boolean

+Fails if the parameter is not a boolean.
+Because request params do not have a type, this validator fails if the value of the param is not equal to `"true"`, `"false"`, `"1"` or `"0"`.

+### Date

+Fails if the parameter is not a date.
+This validator uses the built-in Go date formats to check if the passed value is a date.
+You can also pass a slice of strings as a `formats` key in the Options struct.

+### DateFormat

+Fails if the parameter does not matched the `format` key's value passed in the Options struct.

+### Email

+Fails if the parameter is not an email address.

+### Integer

+Fails if the parameter is not an integer.
+Uses the regex `^[0-9]+` to determine a pass.

+### MaxLength

+Fails if the length of the parameter (number of characters) is greater than the `length` value passed to the Options struct.

+### MinLength

+Fails if the length of the parameter (number of characters) is less than the `length` value passed to the Options struct.

+### NotRegex

+Fails if the parameter is satisfied by the regex `pattern` passed to the Options struct.

+### Regex

+Fails if the parameter does not satisfy the regex `pattern` passed to the Options struct.

+### Required

+Fails if the parameter does not exist in the request.

+### RFC3339

+Fails if the value passed does not match the date pattern defined by RFC3339.